mikesturm/Kinetic/Cards/2025-11-03-TodayCard.md

 - **\Confirmed closeout process alignment**
   - Updated understanding that the active card was *2025-11-03** rolling into early *11-04*.
   - Documented proper closeout structure for future sessions.

+### Completion Status & Score

+Total Points: 21
+Completed: 1, 4, 5 - *15 Points*, *Retention: 6 Points* (Rollovers)
+Final Score: *15/21 Points = 71.4%*

+### Reflection

+Today was both exilarating and frustrating.
+I managed to have a great morning of moving forward on key stuff for the Tariff Round 2 project, and had most of my Big 3 decided on prior to my meeting with Greg.
+However, the afternoon brought many difficulties, with unforeseen issues refining the Kinetic System, but I am happy to report that some really awesome developments happened that I believe are going to allow Kinetic to get to the next level, and really help me to be productive.
+I'm looking forward to it.